About Woodwork Lab

 We aim to…

-get kids off screens, encourage physical activity, and equip them with valuable practical skills.
+get people off screens, encourage physical activity, and equip them with valuable practical skills.
 We are dedicated to fostering the development of both fine and gross motor skills while offering engaging opportunities for hands-on learning.
 Through our activities, we aim to enhance concentration, instill an appreciation for effort-based rewards, and nurture a sense of accomplishment.
-Moreover, we strive to reignite imagination, inspire creative thinking and problem-solving abilities, and ultimately build self-confidence in every child we reach.
+Moreover, we strive to reignite imagination, inspire creative thinking and problem-solving abilities, and ultimately build self-confidence in everyone we reach.

 We believe that…